 Monitor Your Dog

-Whether you choose for your dog to undergo surgery, physical therapy, or hydrotherapy, it’s important to monitor your dog for progress and signs of pain and discomfort.
-By nature, dogs want to please, which often means pushing through pain and overworking their joints and muscles.
+Whether you choose for your dog to undergo surgery, physical therapy, or hydrotherapy, monitoring your dog for progress and signs of pain and discomfort is essential.
+Dogs want to please by nature, which often means pushing through pain and overworking their joints and muscles.
 As your dog’s owner, it’s important to identify signs that your dog could be in pain after surgery or while undergoing therapy.

 Some signs that your dog could be uncomfortable with his canine hip dysplasia include: